STAT545-UBC-students/hw02-rachlobay/HW5-Titanic-exploration.md

 ##
 ##     compact
 ```

+Note that plyr is necessary to load after for this project because otherwise when I start to change levels of  categorical variables (titanic$sex levels) later on, we will get an error.

 Next, I will read the titanic.csv in.
 Note that I put the titanic.csv in this github repo [here](https://github.com/STAT545-UBC-students/hw02-rachlobay/blob/master/titanic.csv).